ballerina-platform/ballerina-distribution/examples/mysql-query-operation/mysql_query_operation.md

-# MySQL client - Simple query
+# Database Access - Simple query

 This BBE demonstrates how to use the MySQL client select query operations with the stream return type.